 The Apex Pro is very good for an office environment.
 It has a nice wrist rest that offers a comfortable ergonomic design.
 Also, typing on this keyboard is satisfying and it doesn't make too much noise either.

-The Apex Pro is a good programming keyboard.
+The Apex Pro is a great programming keyboard.
 Typing is satisfying and you can also set the actuation force of each key, meaning you can find your preferred setting to reduce the number of typos.
 You can also program every key and customize the keyboard inside its software.

 This full-size keyboard is rather large, and will take even more space if you use the magnetic wrist rest.
 There's also a tenkeyless (TKL) version available, which is shorter.
 We expect the TKL model to perform similarly to the full-size.